Harold Urey: Deuterium

 In 1931, Urey set out to find it.
 Urey and George M. Murphy (1903–1968) calculated from the Balmer series that the heavy isotope should have lines blueshifted (correspondingly the light isotope redshifted) by 1.1 to 1.8 Å. Urey had access to a 21 ft grating spectrograph, a sensitive device that had been recently installed at Columbia and was capable of resolving the Balmer series.
 With a resolution of 1 Å per millimetre, the machine should have produced a difference of about 1 millimetre.
 However, since only one atom in 4,500 was heavy, the line on the spectrograph was very faint.
 Urey therefore decided to delay publishing their results until he had more conclusive evidence that it was heavy hydrogen.

 Urey and Murphy calculated from the Debye model that the heavy isotope would have a slightly higher boiling point than the light one.
 By carefully warming liquid hydrogen, 5 litres of liquid hydrogen could be distilled to 1 millilitre, which would be enriched in the heavy isotope by 100 to 200 times.
 To obtain five litres of liquid hydrogen, they traveled to the cryogenics laboratory at the National Bureau of Standards in Washington, D.C., where they obtained the help of Ferdinand Brickwedde, whom Urey had known at Johns Hopkins.

 The first sample that Brickwedde sent was evaporated at 20 K at a pressure of 1 atm.
 To their surprise, this showed no evidence of enrichment.
 Brickwedde then prepared a second sample evaporated at 14 K at a pressure of 53 mmHg.
 On this sample, the Balmer lines for heavy hydrogen were seven times as intense.
 The paper announcing the discovery of heavy hydrogen, later named deuterium, was jointly published by Urey, Murphy, and Brickwedde in 1932.
 Urey was awarded the Nobel Prize in Chemistry in 1934 "for his discovery of heavy hydrogen".
 He declined to attend the ceremony in Stockholm, so that he could be present at the birth of his daughter Mary Alice.
+He was elected to both the American Philosophical Society and the United States National Academy of Sciences the following year.